A Framework for Leveraging Partially-Labeled Data for Product Attribute-Value Identification: Introduction

-Through this training methodology, the model becomes adept at generalization during inference, where we apply a marker to every token in the input.
-Marking each token prompts the model to treat every word as a potential source of attribute information.
-This practice significantly refines the model's predictive strategy, as it becomes more attentive to the potential that any word in a product name might be linked to an attribute.
-Consequently, the model is not limited to merely mimicking the patterns observed in training but is also capable of anticipating attributes for every word in the product name.
-Such a strategy is particularly effective when the model is trained on data that is only partially labeled, enabling it to reliably extract attribute information.

-The second-stage token classification model accepts both the attribute name and the product name as input, concatenating them with a special delimiter (\textit{<sep>}).
-It is tasked with classifying each word within the product name to ascertain whether it signifies a value for the given input attribute.
+The second-stage token classification model accepts both the attribute name and the original query as input.
+It is tasked with classifying each word within the query to ascertain whether that signifies a value for the given input attribute.
 In the training phase, we use the attributes that are already known, whereas during inference, we rely on the attributes predicted by the first-stage model.
-By using the attribute name directly, we enable synonymous attributes to be embedded closely in the vector space.
-This method effectively addresses the second challenge of the model learning independently from each of the closely associated attributes.
-So, the training examples for \textsc{Model No.} will influence those for \textsc{Model Number} owing to the similarity in both their semantic representation.

 Due to the cascading design of \shortname{}, errors from the first-stage model can potentially escalate, adversely affecting the second-stage model's performance.
 To fortify the second-stage model against such compounded inaccuracies, we implement a `Value Pruning' method.
-This technique equips the value-extraction model with the ability to generate null outputs for any incorrect attributes that might be output by the attribute-extraction model.
-Compared to existing state-of-the-art NER models \citep{Zheng2018OpenTagOA} and Generative models \citep{Shinzato2023AUG} used for attribute-value extraction, \shortname{} achieves an increase of 16.2\% and 18.2\% in F1, respectively.
+This technique equips the value-extraction model with the ability to generate null outputs for any incorrect attributes that might be output by the first-stage attribute-extraction model.

-Motivated by the objective of creating a faster model, we employ \shortname{} to refine the training dataset by predicting the attribute-value pairs from product names within the training data.
-This bootstrapping process yields a more exhaustive training set.
-Utilizing this augmented dataset to train the faster NER model results in a rise of 20.2\% in F1, compared to training on the original dataset, while giving a real-time speed of 8.8 ms per query during inference.
+Compared to existing state-of-the-art NER models \citep{Zheng2018OpenTagOA} and Generative models \citep{Shinzato2023AUG} used for attribute-value extraction, \shortname{} achieves an increase of 16.2\% and 18.2\% in F1-score, respectively, on the test set.
+Despite these substantial performance gains, its speed of 90 ms per query presents a limitation for deployment.